klust/SupercomputersForStarters/docs/C02_Processors/C02_S05_Vectorisation.md

 got a new life in the server variant of the Skylake architecture (Skylake X) and the more recent Ice Lake and Sapphire Rapids processors.
 In fact, Intel keeps adding new instructions for new data formats, especially for AI where some deep learning applications can benefit from lower precision data formats.
+To reorganise the mess around AVX-512 and its extensions, Intel has now introduced the AVX10 instruction set.

 The ARM instruction set has known the NEON vector instructions for quite a while already.
 These instructions use 128 bit registers, so can work on 2 double precision or 4 single precision